nad11ng/Animals-Image-Classification/README.md

 A PyTorch image classification project for classifying animals into 10 categories.

-This project builds a Convolutional Neural Network (CNN) from scratch to classify food images.
+This project builds a Convolutional Neural Network (CNN) from scratch to classify animals images.

 The main goal is to understand how CNN works without using transfer learning.